GoogleChrome/developer.chrome.com/site/en/docs/apps/app_codelab_alarms/index.md

 ## Enhance your Todo app with reminders {: #overview }

-Enhance the Todo app by adding functionality to remind the user if they have open todos — even when the app is closed.
+Enhance the Todo app by adding functionality to remind the user if they have open todos—even when the app is closed.

 First, you need to add a way for the app to regularly check for uncompleted todos.
 Next, the app